skazantsev/MvcVulnerabilitiesDemo/README.md

   // ...
 }
 ```
-ASP.NET MVC outputs MvcHtmlString and any other class implemented IHtmlString without html encoding
+ASP.NET MVC outputs MvcHtmlString and any other class that implements IHtmlString without html encoding
 because it has a load of built-in html helpers returning pieces of html which should be rendered without html encoding.

 So what we need to do is to encode only content of div by using a special method *SetInnerText*: